-BTS' "Anpanman" FESTA Music Video Is Basically Just A Party On A Moon Bounce
+BTS' New "Anpanman" Music Video Is Just An Epic Party On A Moon Bounce

 Question: What's more fun than a BTS concert?
 Answer: A BTS concert on a giant moon bounce stage with GoPro cameras.
 Obviously.
 What did you think I was going to say?
 On Tuesday, June 4, your favorite idols dropped a super fun video as a gift to all ARMYs who are following BTS FESTA and it's worth a watch.
 BTS' "Anpanman" FESTA music video is different than other produced music videos you might be accustomed to when it comes to this group, but the pay off is just as much fun.
 Not for nothing, RM wears sunglasses, which makes it that much better for me.
 (Hi.
 My name is Jamie.
 And, I am RM biased.)